Neural Network Surrogate and Projected Gradient Descent for Fast and Reliable Finite Element Model Calibration: a Case Study on an Intervertebral Disc: Results and discussion

 To thoroughly analyze the proposed calibration method, ablation studies were performed using the experimental specimens by \citet{nicolini2022effects}.
 These studies focused on the impact of the projection step, loss function, and optimizer on calibration performance.
 Table~\ref{tab:ablation_metrics} compares the evaluated settings and includes a final column summing parameter values exceeding physical bounds, with values above zero indicating infeasible solutions.
 Ablation of the NN model's basic components (e.g., number of layers, activation function) was also conducted but not listed here.

 The results demonstrate that the projection step is essential for ensuring feasible calibration outcomes.
 In the “Adam, L1 loss” setting, while the $\overline{\mathcal{R}^2}$ is highest at 0.95 and the MAE is lowest at 0.04, it results in a sum of 118.38 parameter values exceeding the bounds, making them infeasible for FE model input.
-With projection applied (“Adam, L1 loss, projection (Ours)”), the exceeding values drop to zero, though with a slight decrease in performance metrics ($\overline{\mathcal{R}^2}$ of 0.85 and MAE of 0.21).
+With projection applied (“Adam, L1 loss, projection (Ours)”), the exceeding values drop to zero, though with a decrease in performance metrics ($\overline{\mathcal{R}^2}$ of 0.85 and MAE of 0.21).

 The “Adam, L1+bounds loss” setting, incorporating a penalty for out-of-bound values similar to \citet{maso2021efficient}, reduces infeasible values to 0.11.
 However, it does not eliminate them, rendering some results unusable for the FE model.
 Not listed here, higher penalty weights reduced exceeding values but significantly degraded performance.
 Using an L2 loss (“Adam, L2 loss, projection”) treats large errors more severely, encouraging the minimization of significant deviations.
 An NN surrogate trained with L2 loss was used for consistency in this setting.
 However, this loss performed slightly worse than L1 loss, with an $\overline{\mathcal{R}^2}$ of 0.84 and an MAE of 0.25.
-Lastly, following \citet{maso2021efficient}, we tried the L-BFGS optimizer instead of Adam.
+Lastly, we tried the L-BFGS optimizer instead of Adam.
 The “L-BFGS, L1 loss, projection” setting performed poorly, with an $\overline{\mathcal{R}^2}$ of -1.0 and an MAE of 0.93, indicating that this optimizer is unsuitable for this task.
+While these experiments highlight the strength of PGD in our setting, alternative methods for constrained optimization could be explored in future studies, such as Lagrange multipliers \cite{bertsekas2014constrained} or recent enhancements of PGD \cite{antonau2021relaxed}.